Dielectric formalism of the 2D uniform electron gas at finite temperatures: Introduction

 In \emph{three dimensions}, the equilibrium UEG properties have been investigated extensively over several decades.
-Ground state quantum Monte Carlo (QMC) simulations have provided highly accurate benchmark data for its thermodynamic and structural properties~\cite{Ceperley_Alder_PRL_1980,Spink_PRB_2013,Ortiz_PRB_1994,Ortiz_PRL_1999}, which in turn underpin exchange--correlation parametrizations that are widely used within DFT~\cite{Perdew_Wang,Perdew_Zunger_PRB_1981,vwn}.
-Recently, the focus expanded to finite temperature regimes relevant for warm dense matter (WDM)~\cite{review,new_POP,vorberger2025roadmapwarmdensematter}.
-In this context, large-scale path-integral Monte Carlo (PIMC) simulations~\cite{Brown_PRL_2013,Schoof_PRL_2015,dornheim_prl,groth_prl,dornheim_ML} have enabled the systematic analysis of thermodynamic, structural, and dynamic properties of the finite-temperature 3D-UEG.
-Different flavors of the self-consistent dielectric formalism such as the Singwi--Tosi--Land--Sj\"olander (STLS) scheme~\cite{stls_original,stls}, the hypernetted-chain (HNC) approximation based scheme~\cite{tanaka_hnc,dornheim_electron_liquid} and their various extensions~\cite{vs_original,qstls_original,Tolias_JCP_2021,Tolias_JCP_2023}, have proven invaluable for describing static and even dynamic linear response properties~\cite{Tolias_JCP_2024,Tolias_PRB_2024,Tolias_2025}.
+Ground state quantum Monte Carlo (QMC) simulations have provided highly accurate benchmark data for its thermodynamic and structural properties~\cite{Ceperley_Alder_PRL_1980,Spink_PRB_2013,Ortiz_PRB_1994,Ortiz_PRL_1999}, which in turn underpin exchange--correlation parametrizations that are widely utilized in DFT~\cite{Perdew_Wang,Perdew_Zunger_PRB_1981,vwn}.
+Interest soon expanded to finite temperatures~\cite{Khanna_1976,Gouedard_1978,Gupta_1980,Gupta_1982,Ichimaru_1982,Arista_1984,Perrot_1984,Pokrant_1977,Dandrea_1986,Ichimaru_1987} with a more recent focus on the warm dense matter (WDM) regime~\cite{review,new_POP,Dornheim_review,vorberger2025roadmapwarmdensematter}.
+In this context, large-scale path integral Monte Carlo (PIMC) simulations~\cite{Brown_PRL_2013,Schoof_PRL_2015,dornheim_prl,groth_prl,dornheim_ML} have enabled the systematic quasi-exact analysis of the thermodynamic, structural, and dynamic properties of the finite-temperature 3D-UEG.
+Furthermore, different flavors of the self-consistent dielectric formalism~\cite{Nozieres_1958,SingwiTosi_Review,Ichimaru_1987} such as the Singwi--Tosi--Land--Sj\"olander (STLS) scheme~\cite{stls_original,stls}, the hypernetted-chain (HNC) approximation based scheme~\cite{tanaka_hnc,dornheim_electron_liquid} and their various extensions~\cite{vs_original,qstls_original,Tolias_JCP_2021,Tolias_JCP_2023}, have proven invaluable for describing the static and even dynamic linear response properties~\cite{Tolias_JCP_2024,Tolias_PRB_2024,Tolias_2025}.
 Nowadays, dielectric schemes are also utilized in close synergy with PIMC simulations~\cite{review,Dornheim_review}.
 In particular, modern exchange--correlation parametrizations incorporate finite-temperature information and, in some cases, explicitly rely on dielectric theory input to capture temperature-dependent correlation effects~\cite{groth_prl,review}.